The Resurgence of Inflation in 2022: Analyzing the Impact of Government Spending and Quantitative Easing on the Economy

 What About All this Government Spending?

 In March 2020, the government passed the $2.2 trillion CARES Act.
 In April, $484 billion was approved to fund the Paycheck Protection Program.
-Finally, in August, the Consolidate Appropriations Act, 2021, passed, providing $900 billion.
+Finally, in August, the Consolidated Appropriations Act, 2021, passed, providing $900 billion.

 In March of 2021, newly elected President Biden signed into law an additional $1.9 trillion, bringing total government expenditures on Covid relief to roughly $5 trillion, an astonishing 25 percent of GDP spent.